Saint Blaise: In Iceland

-Saint Blaise (Icelandic: Blasíus) was prominent in Iceland, in particular Southwestern Iceland, where he was known for his purported miracle-working powers.
+Blaise (Icelandic: Blasíus) was prominent in Iceland, in particular Southwestern Iceland, where he was known for his purported miracle-working powers.
 Saint Blaise is mentioned in Þorláks saga helga, an Icelandic saga about Thorlak Thorhallsson, the patron saint of Iceland.

 In India

-St. Blaise Church, Sao Bras, Goa, India was a small Chapel built in 1541 by Croatian sailors and traders settled in the village.
+St Blaise Church, Sao Bras, Goa, India was a small Chapel built in 1541 by Croatian sailors and traders settled in the village.
 It was elevated to a Parish Church in 1563.
-The church is a replica of the one in Dubrovnik, dedicated to St. Blaise, the patron of the city.
+The church is a replica of the one in Dubrovnik, dedicated to St Blaise, the patron of the city.

 In Italy

+In Italy, Saint Blaise's remains rest at the Basilica on Monte San Biagio, a mountain named in his honour, over the town of Maratea, Basilicata, shipwrecked there during Leo III the Isaurian's iconoclastic persecutions, on their first journey out of Sebastea to Europe.

-In the small village of Sicilì in Campania, Saint Blaise’s feast day is celebrated on February 3 but also May 14.
+In the small village of Sicilì in Campania, Saint Blaise’s feast day is celebrated on 3 February but also on 14 May.
 Locals come to the shrine dedicated to him to show their respect and devotion but also to ask him for help with healing someone who has fallen ill where a special prayer is required.